 Too find out just how prepared your organization is to make brilliant talent decisions with the data you have, download our handy worksheet here.

-People Data Cloud™, One Model’s leading people analytics platform, can transform how you make talent decisions by making the human resources and related enterprise data that you already have accessible.
+People Data Cloud™, One Model’s leading people analytics platform, can transform how you make talent decisions by making the human resources and related enterprise data that you already have access.
 Unlocked and properly harnessed people analytics can be an incredibly valuable asset to your company.

 Understanding the People Analytics Challenge

 Where did we get the questions?
-Our very own Phil Schrader (One Model's Solution Architect), along with his peers across our business, spent decades the human resources function applying data analysis to common HR decisions and solving talent challenges.
+Our very own Phil Schrader (One Model's Solution Architect), along with his peers across our business, spent decades in the human resources function applying data analysis to common HR decisions and solving talent challenges.
 Phil compiled the most common questions into this worksheet.
 He then used our proprietary People Data Cloud technology to produce the tables, charts, graphs, and reports to demonstrate how a true people analytics capability can help HR practitioners.

 For sh*ts and giggles, we also timed how long it took Phil to arrive at these answers.